Give Your Child The Montessori Advantage

 Dawn Tasher

-Every subject area has hands on interactive materials that the children use to explore and learn.
+Every subject area has hands-on interactive materials that the children use to explore and learn.
 This is a concrete way to teach a child that also makes learning fun.
-An example: when a child is learning numbers, they not only learn the names of the numbers, but they also count a quantity of that number.
+An example: when a child is learning numbers, they not only learn the names of the numbers, but they also count the quantity of that number.

 The sense of community begins here.
 Having 3 years of age groups within a classroom allows older children to help younger children, which builds self-esteem.
 This also encourages the younger children in their learning by allowing them to see the older children doing advanced work.